Soluto/kamus/docs/install.md

 ```

 ### Azure KeyVault KMS
-Using [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/) as the key managment solution is the secure solution when running a cluster on Azure.
+Using [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/) as the key management solution is the most secure solution when running a cluster on Azure.
 Azure documentation is far from perfect, so I'm going to reffer to a lot of different guides because there is no one guide documenting the required process.

 Start by creating a KeyVault instance.